 - Coat Full of Contraband: The robot merchant that sells you keys keeps his wares inside his trenchcoat, although it's decidedly less shady than most instances of this trope.

-- Cute Machines: Basically every NPC in the game.
+- Cute Machines: Poncho himself, and basically every NPC in the game.

 - Death Is a Slap on the Wrist: Dying simply places you at the last safe platform you were on.
 There is no penalty for dying, short of having to start that particular section over again.